alfonsograziano/node-code-sandbox-mcp/README.md

 ## Explore Cool Use Cases

-If you want ideas for cool and powerful ways to use this library, check out the [USE_CASES.md](https://github.com/alfonsograziano/node-code-sandbox-mcp/blob/master/USE_CASE.md) file!
+If you want ideas for cool and powerful ways to use this library, check out the [use cases section on the website](https://mcp.alfonsograziano.it/#use-cases)
 It contains a curated list of prompts, examples, and creative experiments you can try with the Node.js Sandbox MCP Server.

 ## ⚠️ Prerequisites